Condensed mathematics

-Condensed mathematics is a theory developed by Dustin Clausen and Peter Scholze which aims to unify various mathematical subfields, including topology, complex geometry, and algebraic geometry.
+Condensed mathematics is a theory developed by Dustin Clausen and Peter Scholze which replaces a topological space by a certain sheaf of sets, in order to solve some technical problems of doing homological algebra on topological groups.

+According to some, the theory aims to unify various mathematical subfields, including topology, complex geometry, and algebraic geometry.
+In particular, Kiran Kedlaya described condensed mathematics as "technology for doing commutative algebra over topological rings."

 Idea

 The fundamental idea in the development of the theory is given by replacing topological spaces by condensed sets, defined below.
 The category of condensed sets, as well as related categories such as that of condensed abelian groups, are much better behaved than the category of topological spaces.
 In particular, unlike the category of topological abelian groups, the category of condensed abelian groups is an abelian category, which allows for the use of tools from homological algebra in the study of those structures.

-The framework of condensed mathematics turns out to be general enough that considering various “spaces" with sheaves valued in condensed algebras, one is able to incorporate both algebraic geometry, p-adic analytic geometry and complex analytic geometry.
+The framework of condensed mathematics turns out to be general enough that, by considering various "spaces" with sheaves valued in condensed algebras, one might expect to be able to incorporate algebraic geometry, p-adic analytic geometry and complex analytic geometry.

+Liquid vector space

+In condensed mathematics, liquid vector spaces are alternatives to complete topological vector spaces, the category of which has better abstract properties than that of complete topological vector spaces.
+This allows for more abstract approaches using tools such as abelian categories.

 Definition

 A condensed set is a sheaf of sets on the site of profinite sets, with the Grothendieck topology given by finite, jointly surjective collections of maps.
 Similarly, a condensed group, condensed ring, etc. is defined as a sheaf of groups, rings etc. on this site.

 To any topological space $X$ one can associate a condensed set, customarily denoted $\underline X$, which to any profinite set $S$ associates the set of continuous maps $S\to X$.
 If $X$ is a topological group or ring, then $\underline X$ is a condensed group or ring.